Home/Golf

 Click here and check box next to EssentiallySports

-This isn’t the only moment players have had to deal with disruptive fans.
-Rory McIlroy was forced to remove a spectator from the stands due to the amount of abuse the fan was throwing towards him mid-play.
-Europe Team Captain Luke Donald appreciated Rory McIlroy’s approach, “planned tactic,” which is what he called it, as it helped him maintain composure while taking care of rowdy fans and hecklers without escalating the situation.
+At one point during the contest, Rory McIlroy was forced to remove a spectator from the stands due to the amount of abuse the fan was throwing at him mid-play.
+Europe Team Captain Luke Donald appreciated McIlroy’s approach as it helped him maintain composure while taking care of rowdy fans and hecklers without escalating the situation.

 The aggressive crowd behavior at Bethpage wasn’t limited to isolated incidents.
-Many players and critics debated whether the rowdy etiquette of U.S. spectators had gone too far at this Ryder Cup, given the sheer amount of abuse the European players and their supporters had to endure.
-McIlroy’s calm responses really undermine how tough it was for players to perform in such a hostile situation.
+Many players and critics debated whether the rowdy etiquette of U.S. spectators had gone too far at this Ryder Cup, given the sheer amount of pressure the European players had on them.

-In the end, the tense atmosphere, Europe’s win, and frustrated U.S. fans all contributed to the video’s rapid spread, illustrating how real-life tensions can inadvertently lend false stories unnecessary attention, ultimately leading to reputation-degrading storylines for something Rory McIlroy didn’t even say.
+In the end, the tense atmosphere, Europe’s win, and frustrated U.S. fans all contributed to the video’s rapid spread, illustrating how real-life tensions can inadvertently lend false stories unnecessary attention.
+Rory McIlroy has not talked about the fake video yet.

 ADVERTISEMENT